Winners and losers from the Democratic tax, health care and climate change bill

 Now vulnerable Democrats have an impressive list of accomplishments to tout on the campaign trail.

 The silver lining for Republicans is they also now have a much larger stockpile of political ammo to use against incumbents such as Sens.
-Raphael Warnock (D-Ga.) and Catherine Cortez Masto (D-Nev.) after forcing them to vote on proposals to repeal a 16.4 cent a gallon tax on foreign oil imports and a ban on the IRS targeting individuals and small business owners who make under $400,000 a year with audits.
+Raphael Warnock of Georgia and Catherine Cortez Masto of Nevada after forcing them to vote on proposals to repeal a 16.4-cents-a-gallon tax on foreign oil imports and a ban on the IRS targeting individuals and small business owners who make under $400,000 a year with audits.

 — Alexander Bolton